TomMalkin/AutoDocument/docs/index.md

 Welcome to AutoDocument.

-Autodocument links various types of data sources - like Forms, Spreadsheets and SQL Queries, and outputs Documents like Microsoft Word, PDF or even text files.
+Autodocument links various types of data sources - like Forms, Spreadsheets and SQL Queries, and outputs Documents like Microsoft Word, PDF and text files.
 Create Workflows and link them to your users.

 ## Features